 Here are my best tips for cleaning outdoor cushions.

 Let’s start with what didn’t work and what worked.

-unzip the cushion covers and put the cushions in the washer and let the washer do all the hard work.
+I tried unzipping the cushion covers and putting the cushions in the washer and letting the washer do all the hard work.

-Except I tried it on the dining room chairs and the material shrunk up and when I put the cushion back into the cover, it looked all wonky and totally un-summer like and kind of crammed into too small of a space.
+Except I tried it on one of the chairs and the material kind of shrunk up and when I put the cushion back into the cover, it looked all wonky and totally un-summer-like and kind of crammed into too small of a space.